 Birds, Bees and Insects

-Every gardener dreads the slugs, for me, the visiting hedgehog is taking care of the slugs but I also use Eggshells and I try to deter the slugs over killing them.
+Every gardener dreads the slugs, and for me, the visiting hedgehog is taking care of the slugs, but I also use Eggshells to try to deter the slugs from killing them.
 You can place things around your flowers or vegetable patch that the slugs don’t like the feel off.

 It is only natural for a cat to want to hunt a bird or chase the bees.
-I would say twice in the almost 5 years of living here I had incidences of finding a dead bird/mouse.
+I would say twice in the almost eight years of living here, I had incidences of finding a dead bird/mouse.
 Most domestic cats are too well fed and lazy to go out hunting, I know my girls are.
 However, if your cat is bringing its prey home more often then ditch the bird feeders to prevent any more casualties.

 Do share your garden tips in the comments section below, from slug tips to your favourite flower I would love to hear.
 You can also catch some of my other garden posts here.
 Thanks for reading, Chat soon, Catherine.